- Emergency Medical Response collects personal, health and sensitive information to help us determine the right care and treatment for you

 - Patient feedback survey

-- Seeking donations to improve services at Emergency Medical Response
+- To improve services at Emergency Medical Response

 What happens to your information?